openshift/oadp-operator/docs/tekton-oadp-nonadmin/README.md

 * The oauth and some of the user settings can be found in the [demo_users](demo_users) directory
 * Some of the templates used in this demonstration are templated and found in [install_templates/templates](install_templates).
 The [install.sh](install.sh) script executes `oc process` to substitute variables and renders to the directory of the users choice or by default to `/tmp/oadp_non_admin`
 * Once the manifects have been rendered the install.sh script also apply's the templates.
-* The install.sh script will also execute `oc adm policy add-role-to-user view $USER` to give the non-admin rights to view all the resources in the created namespace.
 * The parameters that users are allowed to set in the tekton pipeline are defined in [05-build-and-deploy.yaml](install_templates/templates/05-build-and-deploy.yaml).
 Currently the non-admin user can set the following details
   * The git url to the source of the backup_cr file
   * The git branch of the git url